1.0 Overview

 - Select the This is an HSM/external KMS object check box.
 This will show the GCP KMS configured groups in the Select group list.

-- In the GCP group list, select the GCP KMS group into which the keys will be generated.
+- In the GCP KMS group list, select the GCP KMS group into which the keys will be generated.
 The keys will be generated into the region that was selected in the GCP KMS group.

 - Select GENERATE IN GCP to initiate the generate key in the GCP KMS workflow.